amit894/diagrams/AWS Deployment Topology/README.md

 #### Amazon DocumentDB ( MangoDB)
--  `Security Groups to Allow from Backend VM’s 27017 `
+-  `Security Groups to Allow from Backend VM’s on Port 27017 `
 -  `Communication Protocol -> TCP / SSL`

 #### Amazon RDS ( For postGress)
-- `Security Groups to Allow TCP Traffic on Port from Backend VM’s`
+- `Security Groups to Allow TCP Traffic on Port from Backend VM’s on Port 5432`
 - `Communication Protocol -> TCP / SSL`